richbrei/picctf/reverse_engineering/armssembly_0/explanation.md

 Segmentation fault
 ```

 Told you it works like charm...
-So actually what's wrong is that the program requires command line arguments or it will crash. so if we try a couple, we see that it is working:
+So actually what's wrong is that the program requires command line arguments or it will crash.
+If we try a couple, we see that it is working:

 ```
 ./chall 0 0